lokesh2yss/linkedin-microservices-backend/README.md

 Key architectural characteristics:

-- Microservices implemented using **Spring Boot**
+* Microservices implemented using **Spring Boot**
-- **Event-driven communication using Apache Kafka**
+* **Event-driven communication using Apache Kafka**
-- **Graph-based connection storage using Neo4j**
+* **Graph-based connection storage using Neo4j**
-- **JWT-based authentication and role-based authorization**
+* **JWT-based authentication and role-based authorization**
-- **Containerized deployment using Docker and Kubernetes**
+* **Containerized deployment using Docker and Kubernetes**

-The system separates responsibilities into independent services such as:
+The system separates responsibilities into independent services such as authentication, user profiles, connections, posts, feed generation, and notifications.

-* authentication
-* user profile management
-* professional connections
-* post creation
-* feed generation
-* notifications

-Each service can be developed, deployed, and scaled independently.

 ---

 # Application Overview

-The platform supports core LinkedIn-style functionality:
+The platform supports core professional networking features including:

 * user authentication and profile management
-* professional connection graph
+* professional networking connections
-* post creation and sharing
+* post creation and content sharing
-* feed generation
+* feed generation for connected users
-* event-driven updates
+* event-driven updates using Kafka
-* notification system
+* notification services

-Each business capability is implemented as an independent **microservice**.
+Each capability is implemented as an independent **microservice**.

 ---